 - 16-ounce glass bottle with pump

-- Combine the coconut oil and aloe vera gel in a small bowl and whisk together until it forms a creamy, lotion-like consistency.
+- Combine the coconut oil and aloe vera gel in a small bowl and whisk together until the mixture forms a creamy, lotion-like consistency.

 - Spoon the mixture into a plastic bag.
 Snip a hole in the corner of the bag and squeeze the lotion into a pump bottle.

-- Massage lotion into scars 2–3 times a day.
+- Massage the lotion into scars 2–3 times a day.

 This looks amazing!
 I love these ingredients together.